Taking exams

 Take time to prepare yourself and relax the night before each exam.

-If you want to study right before the exam, repeat the main lines once more instead of learning new topics.
+If you want to study right before the exam, revise the main points once more instead of learning new topics.

 So much to study, so little time … what can you do?